rossng/oxmpl/README.md

 # Project Structure

-This project is a Cargo workspace containing two separate crates:
+This project is a Cargo workspace containing three separate crates:

 * **oxmpl/**: The core Rust library containing all the planning logic, traits, and data structures.
-It has no Python-specific code.
+It has no Python or JavaScript-specific code.
-* **oxmpl-py/**: A lightweight crate that contains the PyO3 bindings to expose the functionality of the` oxmpl` library to Python.
+* **oxmpl-py/**: A lightweight crate that contains the PyO3 bindings to expose the functionality of the `oxmpl` library to Python.
+* **oxmpl-js/**: JavaScript/WASM bindings using wasm-pack to provide `oxmpl` functionality in web browsers and Node.js.

 # Development